-My next memoir / creative nonfiction workshop (by application only) will begin in January 2018.
-For more information, please contact me at fictionalsejal at gmail dot com or through the contact page on this site.
+My next memoir / creative nonfiction workshop (by application only) will begin in February 2018.
+For more information on future workshops, please contact me at fictionalsejal at gmail dot com or through the contact page on this site.

 “Sejal taught me how to start papers when I was completely lost as well as how to be concise with my writing, two things I had struggled with a lot.
 Even after my first time working with her, I became a noticeably better writer and editor.
 Sejal gave me—an engineer—a greater appreciation for writing.”—Sangam Munsiff, Pittsford Sutherland High School, University of Michigan at Ann Arbor

 “Sejal’s instruction was supportive and specific and resulted in getting admitted to my school of choice.
 She pushed me to think deeper and include details and supporting evidence, which was difficult but necessary.
 Sejal taught me strategies that I had not learned in my English classes.
 I still use some of the tips she taught me for my papers in college.” –Sadie Aman, Mercy High School, Nazareth College, Rochester, New York

 I work with adult writers in small workshops, offering more instruction and feedback than is possible in a standard class.
 I currently focus on creative nonfiction essays, memoir, and autobiographical fiction.
 To discuss your project and individual needs, please email me or contact me through the link below.